Chinese espionage in the United States: Cyberwarfare

 China conducts political and corporate espionage to access the networks of financial, defense and technology companies and research institutions in the United States.
-Email attachments attempting to enter the networks of U.S. companies and organizations exploit security weaknesses in software.
+Email attachments attempting to enter the networks of US companies and organizations exploit security weaknesses in software.
 A recipient opens an email attachment, apparently from a familiar source, containing a program which embeds in the recipient's computer.
 The remotely controlled program allows an attacker to access the recipient's email, send sensitive documents to specific addresses and turns on such instruments as web cameras or microphones.

+The FBI stated that China operates the world's largest hacking program, surpassing all other foreign governments combined, making it difficult to keep pace with Beijing's intelligence-gathering efforts.
+In 2019, CNN reported that China had created an extensive infrastructure charged with cyber espionage over the past two decades.
+A previous FBI head of counterintelligence said that "the Chinese have tens of thousands of young kids—like our MIT's or Stanford's best—hacking against the US."
+Some hackers work full-time and others work part-time.

-In January 2010, Google reported "a highly sophisticated and targeted attack on our corporate infrastructure originating from China that resulted in the theft of intellectual property from Google".
+In January 2010, Google reported "a highly sophisticated and targeted attack on our corporate infrastructure originating from China that resulted in the theft of intellectual property from Google."
 According to investigators, the Google cyber-attack targeted the Gmail accounts of Chinese human-rights activists.
 At least 34 other companies have been attacked, including Yahoo, Symantec, Adobe, Northrop Grumman and Dow Chemical.

 In January 2013, The New York Times reported that it was the victim of hacking attempts originating from China during the previous four months after it published an article on Prime Minister Wen Jiabao.
 According to the newspaper, the "attacks appear to be part of a broader computer espionage campaign against American news media companies that have reported on Chinese leaders and corporations."

 Chinese cyber-attacks seem to target strategic industries in which China lags; attacks on defense companies target weapons-systems information, and attacks on technology companies seek source code critical to software applications.
 Operation Aurora emphasized what senior U.S. government officials have called an increasingly serious cyber threat to critical industries.

-On August 6, 2020, U.S. President Donald Trump officially extended restrictions against Chinese-owned apps by signing two executive orders that would ban U.S. residents from doing business with TikTok and WeChat, a popular messaging platform run by Tencent Holdings Ltd. The ban was enacted, citing the security risk of leaving Americans’ personal data exposed.
+On August 6, 2020, US President Donald Trump officially extended restrictions against Chinese-owned apps by signing two executive orders that would ban US residents from doing business with TikTok and WeChat, a popular messaging platform run by Tencent Holdings Ltd. The ban was enacted, citing the security risk of leaving Americans’ personal data exposed.
 However, on September 28, 2020, the ban was temporarily blocked by a federal judge.